FAQ's

 A. Yes, there are many.

-Q. Why might ‘new' & 'emerging' authors succeed with NAC as their agent?
+Q: Why might authors expect to succeed with NAC as their agent?

-A. Several reasons: - NAC founder’s 40+ years international business experience across a range of disciplines means our focus is very different from other agents.
-Also: - our international reach; the thoroughness of NAC’s manuscript review process; our absolute commitment to manuscript quality – underpinned by the partnership between NAC Editorial and the author; NAC’s knowledge of which publishers are focused on which genres; our targeted manuscript placement with acquisitions editors for the genre of the work (aiming to avoid the ‘slush pile’); our direct relations with 300+ decision-makers at >150 English-language publishers in 8 countries; more than 350 volunteers on NAC’s journey with our authors; the ‘collective’ or ‘collegiate’ approach to our business, harnessing the skills & enthusiasm of our authors, editors, reviewers and a range of service providers in support of each author.
+A. Several reasons.
+NAC’s founder has over 40 years’ international business experience across a range of disciplines, which means our focus is very different from other agents.
+Our international reach, our thorough manuscript review process and our absolute commitment to manuscript quality are all underpinned by the partnership between NAC’s editorial team and the author.
+NAC’s knowledge of which publishers are focused on which genres results in targeted manuscript placement with acquisitions editors, helping to avoid the ‘slush pile’.
+We have direct relationships with over 350 decision-makers at more than 150 English-language publishers in eight countries.
+Most especially, the ‘collective’ or ‘collegiate’ approach to our business means we harness the skills and enthusiasm of our authors, editors, reviewers and a range of service providers in support of each author we represent.

-Q. Can a NAC author join Review Panel?
+Q. Can an author join NAC's Review Panel?

 A. Yes, authors on our list can.

 A. No. Several of the largest international publishers developed ‘hybrid’ contract models to contend with the e-book revolution.
 Younger, smaller houses, especially independent publishers specialising in ‘new authors’, tend to favour hybrid contracts, some exclusively doing so.
 This is a highly complex area, where much research is needed.
-NAC may assist with links to interesting references.
-However, in addition to known vanity publishers, we will not represent authors to two ‘publishers’ Head Officed in the UK.
-One of them has offices in the US, Middle East and also suggests they will open in Australia.
+NAC may assist with links to interesting references, however, we will not represent authors to known vanity publishers or any other believed not to be in the best interest of our client.

 Q. Should an author decline a ‘hybrid’ contract offer?